Laptops · Resale guide

 Essential Checks

-1. Verify Specs: Press Windows + R, type msinfo32, and hit Enter.
-Cross-check the processor, RAM, and exact model against the seller’s claims.
+Windows + R, typemsinfo32, and hit Enter.
+Cross-check the processor, RAM, and Windows version against the seller’s claims. - Check Battery Health: Open

-6. Keyboard Test: Open Notepad and type every single key, including function keys (Fn combinations) and the number pad.
-Check for double-typing or unresponsive keys.
+- Keyboard Functionality: Open Notepad and type every single key, including function keys (F1-F12), number pad, and special characters.
+Listen for any double-typing or unresponsive keys.

 Insider Checks

-THE KEYBOARD SHINE TEST.
-Tilt the laptop under bright light and look at the keys from an angle.
-Heavily used keys like the spacebar, E, T, A, S, N, and Backspace develop a visible shine where the matte texture wears off.
-A “barely used” laptop with shiny keys means it’s seen far more use than claimed.
-If only a few unusual keys are shiny, the keyboard might have been partially replaced—a red flag.
-Replacing a keyboard can cost ₹2,500-₹5,000.
+THE KEYBOARD SHINE TEST (Usage Fraud Detector): Tilt the laptop under a bright light and look at the keycaps from an angle.
+Heavily-used keys (spacebar, E, T, A, S, left Shift) will develop a visible shine where the matte texture has worn off.
+If a seller claims “barely used” but these keys are shiny, they’re not being truthful.
+If some keys are shiny but others are pristine in unusual patterns, the keyboard might have been partially replaced — ask why.
+Missing this could cost you ₹3,000-5,000 for a future keyboard replacement.

-THE LID HINGE GRAVITY TEST.
-Open the laptop lid to about 45 degrees and gently let go.
-The lid should stay exactly in place.
-If it falls open or closes on its own, the hinge mechanism is worn out from heavy use or potential drop damage.
-This isn’t just cosmetic; it can lead to further chassis damage.
-Hinge repair or replacement can range from ₹2,500-₹5,500.
+THE HINGE GRAVITY TEST: Open the lid to about 45 degrees and gently let go.
+The lid should hold its position firmly without falling further open or closing.
+If it swings freely or falls, the hinge mechanism is worn out from heavy use or potential drop damage.
+A loose hinge can lead to display cable damage over time, which is a ₹3,000-6,000 repair, sometimes more if the chassis plastic is also damaged.

-THE BOTTOM SCREW CHECK.
-Take a close look at the small screws on the bottom panel.
-If they show any tool marks, scratches, or are slightly different colors, the laptop has been opened.
-This isn’t always bad (could be a RAM/SSD upgrade), but you MUST ask the seller why.
-If they deny it was opened but the screws tell a different story, walk away—they’re likely hiding something.
+THE BOTTOM SCREW CHECK: Inspect the screws on the bottom case.
+If they show tool marks, scratches, or are slightly different colours or types, the laptop has been opened.
+This isn’t always bad (could be a RAM/SSD upgrade), but it means the “never opened” claim is false.
+Ask the seller why it was opened.
+If they deny it, but the screws tell a different story, it’s a red flag.
+Missing this could mean you’re buying a laptop with hidden repairs or issues.

 Common Scams to Watch For (India 2026)